 Michael Clemente-Rosselson and Naila Francis Rosselson are Daniela’s Son and Granddaughter.
 Both have sung Solo, Michael has recorded and sings on the “River” track.
 Naila is the youngest member of the Choir and comes regularly to rehearsals after she finishes her Pineapple dance classes!

 Leah Barnett: ” I am a yoga teacher and massage therapist working in London.
 I have traveled to Cuba a few times and love singing devotional songs from many traditions.”

 “I Love Cuban music and dance in all it’s forms and have been Deejaying under the name of Club Clandestino, playing Cuban Timba, for over 20 years.
 Also interested in Many forms of African music as well as Samba, Soul and Funk and love seeing bands perform live.
 I’ve been performing with Paraiso school of Samba for 10 years and took part in the Olympic closing ceremony in 2012 .I have a wonderful son, Leonardo.
 I’m self employed and currently work as a food Photographer.”

-Dan Greifer is Mish’s Son, and is currently the youngest member of the choir, yet one of the olders serving members of the Choir.
+Dan Greifer is Mish’s Son, and used to be the youngest member of the choir until Daniela’s Granddaughter joined at aged 4.
+Yet he is one of the olders serving members of the Choir having been involved from the early days.
 The Choir has seen him through the difficult process of Voice breaking.